 - Lobby the federal and provincial governments to closely monitor temporary foreign worker programs, and use the existing immigration programs that offer Canadian citizenship to those workers wishing to live and work in Canada; and - Lobby the federal and provincial governments to ensure temporary foreign workers currently in Canada are guaranteed safe and healthy working conditions, fair compensation and expanded access to Canadian social benefit programs and the right to apply for permanent residency upon arrival; and - Work with the BC Federation of Labour and the Canadian Labour Congress to evaluate the use of temporary foreign worker programs.

-(26 BC 11-08) - HEU will work with the BC Federation of Labour and the Canadian Labour Congress to lobby the Federal government to reduce the application fee for family reunification for no more than \$500 for adults and \$250 for children.
-(26 BC 11-08) - HEU will coordinate with the BC Federation of Labour and the CLC to lobby the federal and provincial governments to monitor and evaluate the use of temporary foreign worker programs, and make use of existing immigration programs that offer Canadian citizenship to those workers wishing to live and work in Canada; and; will in conjunction with the BC Fed and the CLC lobby the federal and provincial governments to ensure that temporary foreign workers currently in Canada are guaranteed safe and healthy working conditions, fair compensations and expanded access to Canadian social benefit programs and the right to apply for permanent residency upon arrival.
-(PE 03-11) - HEU will lobby the Provincial Government to provide equal pay for equal work to guest workers.
+HEU will coordinate with the BC Federation of Labour and the CLC to lobby the federal and provincial governments to monitor and evaluate the use of temporary foreign worker programs, and make use of existing immigration programs that offer Canadian citizenship to those workers wishing to live and work in Canada; and; will in conjunction with the BC Fed and the CLC lobby the federal and provincial governments to ensure that temporary foreign workers currently in Canada are guaranteed safe and healthy working conditions, fair compensations and expanded access to Canadian social benefit programs and the right to apply for permanent residency upon arrival.